Kent State Forensics

 Stuart Allen certifies the Kent State Commands-to-Fire sequence

-Spurred by Allen’s revelations in October 2010, it looked like the new Kent State findings were going before Congress.
-Then by twist of fate, even though Kucinich won the November 2010 re-election, he lost his Domestic Policy subcommittee chairmanship and its investigative powers when Republicans gained control of the US House of Representatives in January 2011.
-40 years later, truth at Kent State was again prevented from being heard in US Congress.
+Spurred by Allen’s revelations in October 2010, it looked like the new Kent State findings would be heard before Congress.
+Then by a twist of fate, even though Kucinich won the November 2010 re-election, he lost his Domestic Policy subcommittee chairmanship and its investigative powers when Republicans gained control of the US House of Representatives in 2011.
+Forty years later, the truth at Kent State was again prevented from being heard in the U.S. Congress.

-Yet beyond the Commands-to-Fire, Allen also identified elements of government complicity in the alleged Kent State pistol shots of Terry Norman, the Kent State University student and FBI informant who may have fired the first shots in the Kent State massacre.
+Beyond the Commands-to-Fire, Allen also identified elements of government complicity in the alleged Kent State pistol shots of Terry Norman, the Kent State University student and FBI informant who may have fired the first shots in the Kent State massacre

-Allen’s forensics shine a light and blow a whistle on US government involvement and complicity in the May 4, 1970 Kent State massacre.
-In verifying the four pistol shots before the Kent State Commands-to-Fire, Allen exposes long-buried covert government activities and participation in shooting and killing student protesters against war at Kent State.
+Allen’s forensics shine a light and blow a whistle on U.S. government complicity in the May 4, 1970 Kent State massacre.
+In verifying the four pistol shots before the Kent State Commands-to-Fire, Allen exposes long-buried covert government activities and participation in shooting and killing student protesters at Kent State.

 Kent State spent bullets allegedly fired from Terry Norman’s pistol

 At the May 4 Visitors Center and in historical accounts from Kent State University about May 4th, Stuart Allen’s new findings on Terry Norman’s activities that day, and the Kent State Commands-to-Fire, are still wholly denied, whitewashed and censored.
-The University’s dictum for the Kent State massacre of “Inquire, Learn, Reflect” is more like “Denying, Ignoring, Hiding the Truth Since 1970.”
+The University’s dictum for the Kent State massacre of “Inquire, Learn, Reflect” is more like “Deny, Ignore, Bury the Truth Since 1970”.

-Beyond delivering credible, expert and verifiable findings, Allen’s 2010 revelations in the Kent State Commands-to-Fire impact decades of our legal and collective understandings of what occurred before the Kent State massacre fusillade.
-In the nine years of Kent State lawsuits immediately following the massacre, the families of the dead and the survivors had no proof of this key evidence … the existence of the Kent State Commands-to-Fire.
+Beyond delivering credible, expert and verifiable findings, Allen’s 2010 revelations in the Kent State Commands-to-Fire impact decades of our legal and collective understanding of what occurred before the Kent State massacre fusillade.
+In the nine years of Kent State lawsuits immediately following the massacre, the families of the dead and the survivors had no proof of this key evidence: the existence of the Kent State Commands-to-Fire.

-Without the exposed Kent State Commands-to-Fire, it was impossible to litigate critical legal issues involved in the Kent State massacre such as the Ohio National Guard and their Command Responsibility.
-Back then and to this day, the US government, the state of Ohio and Kent State University have made every effort to control and obfuscate what is known about the historic Kent State massacre as they erase evidence of government involvement in the reports, books, visitor centers, documentaries and commemorations they sponsor.
+Without this evidence, it was impossible to litigate critical legal issues involved in the Kent State massacre such as those involving the Ohio National Guard and their command responsibility.
+Back then and to this day, the US government, the state of Ohio and Kent State University have made every effort to control and obfuscate what is known about the Kent State massacre as they erase evidence of government involvement in the reports, books, visitor centers, documentaries and commemorations they sponsor.

-For the 50th, let us begin to heal the wounds of those hurt by what occurred at Kent State, establish true cause and effect in the massacre, and shine a light on truth as we stand for the safety and protection of protesters in America today.
+Let us heal the wounds of those hurt by what occurred at Kent State, establish true cause and effect in the massacre, and shine a light on truth as we stand for the safety and protection of protesters in America today.

 A quote from Michael Parenti in his book, History is Mystery: